HydeZero/ebook2audiobook-modal/README.md

 ```

 If all goes well, you can exit the directory, run `modal run -m ebook.entrypoint`, and go to the share url that will be displayed.

+## Apache Compliance
+To comply with Apache, the changes made are:
+* Allowed pip install to work in modal via the -r flag
+* Removed cache purges from it, as the container will always be fresh and get the version needed.

+The original version was made be DrewThomasson, and is avaliable at DrewThomasson/ebook2audiobook.
+You should be able to access it via the link at the top of the page.